-This work is to be conducted in support of the American Made Challenges Solar Prize.
+This work is to be conducted in support of the American-Made Challenges Geophone Prize.
 The intent is to connect competitor teams with national laboratories that can help accelerate the development of innovative solutions and products.
-Teams who have won the Set! and Go!
-Contests are eligible to utilize vouchers at national laboratories to advance their ideas.
+Teams who have won Phase 1: Concept and Phase 2: Make are eligible to utilize vouchers at national laboratories to advance their ideas.

-2.0 OBJECTIVE (provide the specific objective)

--

-- 3.0 SCOPE OF WORK (describe the scope of work)

--

-- 4.0 TASKS (high level description of the tasks to be performed)
+- 2.0 OBJECTIVE (provide the specific objective) - - 3.0 SCOPE OF WORK (describe the scope of work) - - 4.0 TASKS (high level description of the tasks to be performed) - 4.1 - 5.0 REVIEW MEETINGS AND TRAVEL REQUIREMENTS (if required)

-- 4.1

-5.0 REVIEW MEETINGS AND TRAVEL REQUIREMENTS (if required)